Rappsilber-Laboratory/xiDIA-library/README.md

 ### Usage

-Modify the config.py file and then run create_spectronaut_lib.py
+Modify the config.py.example file, save it as config.py and then run create_spectronaut_lib.py

 ```
 baseDir = "/path/to/your/directory/"    # Path to your working directory